← Digital SCIF

 | Scenario | Recovery Path |

-| Lost mnemonic, have device | Vault still unlockable via biometric on device |
+| Lost device, have biometric | Vault still unlockable via biometric on any paired device |

 Adversary Classes